• Key supplier to the NHS

 Diet & Nutrition

-Diet & nutrition will not stop pressure injuries from developing if you are resting on imperfect surfaces, but a diet containing a good amount of protein and a variety of vitamins & minerals can also speed up the healing process.
-It is also important to stay well hydrated as dehydration can slow down the healing process.
+Diet & nutrition will not stop pressure injuries from developing if you are resting on imperfect surfaces, but a diet containing a good amount of protein and a variety of vitamins & minerals will help speed up the healing process.
+It is also important to stay well hydrated, as dehydration can slow down the healing process.

-The legendary public health figure Florence Nightingale once said, “If he [the patient] has a bedsore, its generally not the fault of the disease but of nursing”.
+The legendary public health figure Florence Nightingale once said, “If the patient has a bedsore, it’s generally not the fault of the disease but of nursing”.

-This view is also echoed by today’s pressure care experts who believe that pressure sores can be avoided with proper procedure and recommend that skin assessments for patients at risk of pressure ulcers should be completed at least once a day.
+This view is echoed by today’s pressure care experts who believe that pressure sores can be avoided with proper procedure, and recommend that skin assessments for patients at risk of pressure ulcers should be completed at least once a day.

 The problem of pressure injuries has increased in modern times as people live for longer and obesity increases, but pressure sores are highly preventable, therefore healthcare professionals must use the correct equipment and strive to give patients proper care.